ballerina-platform/ballerina-dev-website/security.md

 ## Getting Acknowledged and Rewarded

-Your effort of reporting vulnerabilities or any other issues related to the security of the Ballerina components below will be recognised and honored via the [WSO2 reward and acknowledgement program](https://docs.wso2.com/display/Security/WSO2+Security+Reward+and+Acknowledgement+Program).
+Your effort of reporting vulnerabilities or any other issues related to the security of the Ballerina components below will be recognised and honored via the [WSO2 Security Reward and Acknowledgement Program](https://docs.wso2.com/display/Security/WSO2+Security+Reward+and+Acknowledgement+Program).

 - [Ballerina website](https://ballerina.io/)
 - [Ballerina platform](https://github.com/ballerina-platform)